quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-1.md

 - `l0 environment get demo-env` will show us more information about the **demo-env** environment we just created:

 ```
-ENVIRONMENT ID  ENVIRONMENT NAME  CLUSTER COUNT  INSTANCE SIZE
+ENVIRONMENT ID  ENVIRONMENT NAME  CLUSTER COUNT  INSTANCE SIZE  LINKS
 demo00e6aa9     demo-env          0              m3.medium
 ```

-- `l0 environment get \*` illustrates wildcard matching (you could also have used `demo*` in the above command), and will return detailed information for _each_ environment, not just one - it's like a detailed `list`:
+- `l0 environment get \*` illustrates wildcard matching (you could also have used `demo*` in the above command), and it will return detailed information for _each_ environment, not just one - it's like a detailed `list`:

 ```
-ENVIRONMENT ID  ENVIRONMENT NAME  CLUSTER COUNT  INSTANCE SIZE
+ENVIRONMENT ID  ENVIRONMENT NAME  CLUSTER COUNT  INSTANCE SIZE  LINKS
 demo00e6aa9     demo-env          0              m3.medium
 api             api               2              m3.medium
 ```